-Under RPM, capacity obligations are annual.8 Base Residual Auctions (BRA) are held for delivery years that are three years in the future.
+Under RPM, capacity obligations are annual.9 Base Residual Auctions (BRA) are held for delivery years that are three years in the future.
 First, Second and Third Incremental Auctions (IA) are held for each delivery year.
-First, Second, and Third Incremental Auctions are conducted 20, 10, and three months prior to the delivery year.
-10 A Conditional Incremental Auction may be held if there is a need to procure additional capacity resulting from a delay in a planned large transmission upgrade that was modeled in the BRA for the relevant delivery year.11
+10 First, Second, and Third Incremental Auctions are conducted 20, 10, and three months prior to the delivery year.
+11 A Conditional Incremental Auction may be held if there is a need to procure additional capacity resulting from a delay in a planned large transmission upgrade that was modeled in the BRA for the relevant delivery year.12

-The 2023/2024 RPM Third Incremental Auction was conducted in 2023.
+The 2024/2025 RPM Third Incremental Auction was conducted in the first three months of 2024.
 The 2024/2025 RPM Base Residual Auction was conducted in 2022, but the results were not posted until February 27, 2023, due to an issue with the DPL South reliability requirement.
-The 2025/2026 RPM Base Residual Auction was scheduled for June 2023 but postponed until June 2024.14
+13 14 The 2025/2026 RPM Base Residual Auction was scheduled for June 2023 but postponed until June 2024 and then postponed again until July 2024.15